-3.11 VISUAL AMENTIY AND STRAY LIGHT
+3.12 VISUAL AMENTIY AND STRAY LIGHT

 Impacts on visual amenity were identified as one of the issues for residents in the Black Hill area during the EIS process.
-To date there have not been any complaints related to visual impact issues received by the mine.
+To date there have not been any complaints related to visual impact issues received by Donaldson.
 This includes complaints relating to stray lighting.